The College of New Jersey Logo

 Headshot of Samira Abdur-Rahman.

-Samira Abdur-Rahman is Assistant Professor of English.
+Samira Abdur-Rahman is an Assistant Professor of English.
 Dr. Rahman earned her MA in Humanities and Social Thought from New York University and her PhD in English from Rutgers University.
 Dr. Rahman was a postdoctoral fellow in the Frederick Douglass Institute at the University of Rochester.
 Her teaching and research interests include: African American Literature; childhood studies; autobiography studies; literary geography; and African Diaspora travel writing.

 Paul D’Angelo is a Professor in the Department of Communication Studies.
 He is an internationally recognized scholar of news framing analysis, a thriving research program in the communication discipline to which he has contributed two edited volumes—the first, Doing News Framing Analysis: Empirical and Theoretical Perspectives (2010, Routledge), is considered a landmark publication.
 He has also published numerous empirical articles, book chapters, and encyclopedia entries about news framing.
 Professor D’Angelo’s approach to news framing analysis intersects mass communication and political communication.
 Conducted in both national and comparative settings, his empirical work is guided by the concepts “media politics” and “mediatization,” which deal with ways that news organizations interact with, cover, and shape political campaigns and political policy.
 Professor D’Angelo also studies instances in which the news media’s performance is called into question and subsequently covered in news.
 Along with Dr. Erik Bucy (Texas Tech), he has developed an innovative model of “press priming,” in which exposure to news coverage of ethical and professional lapses by a journalist and/or news organization urges people to activate their own attitudes about journalism and use them to make credibility judgments.
 Professor D’Angelo has an ongoing interest in understanding the history of the communication discipline, specifically its roots in the study of politics and journalism.
 In two journal articles and in an ongoing research project, his research deals with normative issues—how journalism should work in a democracy—that scholars debate within the academy and journalists face when gathering and presenting political news.